South Africa’s practical home maintenance system

 First-Time Homeowner Starter Pack

-• • Checklist + structured first-year framework
+• • Checklist and first-year framework

 • • Best for new homeowners who want clarity fast